WilliamRagstad/ANSIConsole/README.md

 * Chainable formatting methods.
 * ANSI initialization for the system console (If not enabled already).
 * Builds on-top of the default `Console` using `string` extension methods.
+* Mapping methods using generators
+* Gradients with unlimited colors

 Learn more about ANSI escape sequences [here](https://stackoverflow.com/a/33206814/5698805).